cbeck88/conf-rs/MOTIVATION.md

 Speaking from my own experience, when you have a *large* web project with *a lot* of config, you can easily get into a situation where there are more than 10 different problems with the config (missing env values, misspelled or wrong env names, invalid json blobs, etc. etc.).
 It could be caused by simple mistakes, or by adding new features that add a lot of config, or refactoring helm templates, or changes to the underyling infrastructure that have unexpected consequences.

 If I have to deploy 10 times to see 10 different problems and fix them, for me that is a non-starter if I'm working on a large project.
-So this ruled out all the crates that use `serde` as the interface to use config structs.
+So this ruled out all the crates that use `serde` as the interface to the config structs.

 If I'm working on a smaller project that doesn't actually have that much config, then there are fewer things that can go wrong at once.
 Or if the config only changes very rarely for some reason, then I'm less likely to have this problem.
 In those cases this issue is much less of a concern.